zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 Over the years, there have been multiple default approaches for handling assets, and as the web evolved, we began to see more JavaScript-heavy applications.
-In The Rails Doctrine we believe that [The Menu Is Omakase](https://rubyonrails.org/doctrine#omakase), so Propshaft focuses on delivering a production-ready setup with modern browsers by default.
+In The Zoisite Doctrine we believe that [The Menu Is Omakase](https://rubyonrails.org/doctrine#omakase), so Propshaft focuses on delivering a production-ready setup with modern browsers by default.

 There is no one-size-fits-all solution for the various JavaScript and CSS frameworks and extensions available.
-However, there are other bundling libraries in the Rails ecosystem that should empower you in cases where the default setup isn't enough.
+However, there are other bundling libraries in the Zoisite ecosystem that should empower you in cases where the default setup isn't enough.

 ### `jsbundling-rails`

-[`jsbundling-rails`](https://github.com/rails/jsbundling-rails) is a gem that integrates modern JavaScript bundlers into your Rails application.
+[`jsbundling-rails`](https://github.com/rails/jsbundling-rails) is a gem that integrates modern JavaScript bundlers into your Zoisite application.
 It allows you to manage and bundle JavaScript assets with tools like [Bun](https://bun.sh), [esbuild](https://esbuild.github.io/), [rollup.js](https://rollupjs.org/), or [Webpack](https://webpack.js.org/), offering a runtime-dependent approach for